-The second column shows a chart icon ().
+- The second column shows a chart icon (1999).
 Select this to chart statistics for the job.
 If there are charts showing similar statistics for the cluster or for other jobs, the statistics for the job are added to the chart.
-See Activity Charts on page 55 for more details.

-• The third column shows the status of the job, if the activity is a MapReduce job:
+See Activity Charts on page 54 for more details. - The third column shows the status of the job, if the activity is a MapReduce job:

 • The job has been submitted.

 • The job has been started.

 0 The job is assumed to have succeeded.

-✓ The job has finished successfully.
+1 The job has finished successfully.

 0 The job's final state is unknown.

 0 The job has been suspended.

-© The job has failed.
+8 The job has failed.

-The job has been killed.